The Christian Withdrawal Experiment

 In the classroom, students are instructed in the Catechism.
 Latin is the only foreign language offered, and teachers favor blackboards over computers.
 A classical education, the school believes, is the foundation of students’ Catholic future.
 The day I visited, I watched ninth-grade girls discuss G. K. Chesterton and the Epic of Gilgamesh.

-Emma Green: Why Orthodox Judaism is appealing to so many Millennials
+Read: Why Orthodox Judaism is appealing to so many Millennials

 Newcomers find St. Marys appealing precisely because it is built around uncompromising theological principles and shared social values.
 But for those who aren’t affiliated with the Society, the town has become a less welcoming place since SSPX arrived.